constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 ### Proposal
 {:#proposal}

-This paper aims to create a SPARQL query paradigm called CLQTP.
+This paper aims to create a SPARQL query paradigm called Collaborative Link Traversal Query Processing (CLQTP).
 It consists of using multiple SPARQL query engines with the aim of improving the completeness of queries by exploring more of the search space and reducing the query execution time through the means of exchange of results.
 Both problems have been engaged in the academic literature, but not in the case of LTQP and considering the distributed SPARQL querying domain [](cite:cites 8029358).